 As with profits in case of a good trade, losses also mount up significantly if the trade turns unfavourable.
-That way it can be highly destructive for your savings bank account.
+That way it can be highly destructive also for your savings bank account.

 How to Buy Stocks on Margin ?

-With the easy availability of an online trading account,it is a simple process to follow.
+With the easy availability of an online trading account, buying a stock on margin is very simple process to follow.

 1. Log in to your trading account.

 2. Go to the equity section in the account.